iobroker-community-adapters/ioBroker.broadlink2/README.md

 The adapter has fixed states to send codes from RM-devices or to learn them It can also send individual scenes (actions on multiple devices).

+If devices which are configured on a certain IP are not found again they will be flagged 'notReachable'!
+If they are connected again they will be useable normally.

+Please delete devices from admin.objects i case you remove permanentely a device!

 ### Note
 SP1 devices cannot be polled.